 Wanna feel like a badass CEO?
 Hiring will feel like a breeze because you can easily integrate anyone you hire for a project, letting them know the basics of your business almost at a glance.

 What’s in the Artist’s Business Plan?

-There are 6 lessons that walk you through the process of building your plan, from the prep work to how you use the plan in your daily business life.
+There are 6 lessons with videos, text, and pictures that walk you through the process of building your plan, from the prep work to how you use the plan in your daily business life.